thehandsomezebra/DaySpark/README.md

 - **Metric/Imperial:** Supports °F/mph and °C/km/h.
 - **Zero Config:** Uses the free Open-Meteo API (no API key required).

+### 🕰️ On This Day in History

+- **Historical Events:** Fetches significant events that happened on this specific date from Wikipedia.
+- **Curated:** Limits the list to top events (configurable 1-10) to keep your notes focused without clutter.

 ### 📍 Dynamic Location